-- 1. The study was restricted to forty college male students. - 2.
-Forty male students were selected for the study, of which twenty was considered as the control group and the remaining twenty as the experimental group. - 3.
-The age of the selected subjects ranged from 18 to 23 years and all of them were healthy and normal. - 4.
-The twelve weeks of yogasanas, pranayama and meditation training were given for the experimental group. - 5.
-The criterion variables selected for the study were confined to the following select yogasanas, meditation biochemical. pranavama and on physiological and psychological variables.
+- The study was restricted to forty college male students. - 2.
+Forty male students were selected for the study, of which twenty was considered as the control group and the remaining twenty as the experimental group.

+- 3. The age of the selected subjects ranged from 18 to 23 years and all of them were healthy and normal. - 4.
+The twelve weeks of yogasanas, pranayama and meditation training were given for the experimental group. - The criterion variables selected for the study 5. were confined to the following select yogasanas, pranayama and meditation on biochemical, physiological and psychological variables.